PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

 You will notice that we are not yet seeing the `photo` data in the response.
-This is because we need to tell Strapi to include the `photo` field in the response by using our `populate` and `filtering` flags.
+This is because we need to tell Strapi to include the `photo` field in the response using our `populate` and `filtering` flags.

-This is something we will do as we start to build our frontend.
+This is something we will do as we start to build our front end.

 ## How To Fetch Data In Next.js

-Now that we have our Strapi backend setup, let's start to build our frontend.
-In this section we will start by fetching our team member data in Next.js.
+Now that we have our Strapi backend set up, let's start building our frontend.
+In this section, we will fetch our team member data in Next.js.

-With the addition of Next.js **Server Components** we can now fetch data directly in our components.
+With the addition of Next.js **Server Components**, we can now fetch data directly from our components.

 Let's see how we can accomplish this withing our `Our Team` page.